tywalch/electrodb/README.md

 #### Set Attributes

-The Set attribute is arguably one of DynamoDB's most powerful types.
+The Set attribute is arguably DynamoDB's most powerful type.
 ElectroDB supports String and Number Sets using the `items` property set as either `"string"` or `"number"`.

 In addition to having the same modeling benefits you get with other attributes, ElectroDB also simplifies the use of Sets by *removing* the need to use DynamoDB's special `createSet` class to work with Sets.
-ElectroDB will accept Arrays, JavaScript native Sets, and `createSet` objects and manage the interactions with the client for you.
-On retrieval, ElectroDB will also convert Sets to JavaScript arrays.
+ElectroDB Set Attributes will accept Arrays, JavaScript native Sets, and objects from `createSet` as values.
+ElectroDB will manage the casting of values to a DynamoDB Set value prior to saving and ElectroDB will also convert Sets back to JavaScript arrays on retrieval.

 > Note: If you are using TypeScript, Sets are currently typed as Arrays to simplify the type system.
-Again, ElectroDB will handle to conversion of these Arrays without the need to use `client.createSet()`.
+Again, ElectroDB will handle the conversion of these Arrays without the need to use `client.createSet()`.

 ```typescript
 attributes: {